 An Act to provide for the guardianship of adults who need assistance in their personal affairs, for the administration of the estates of persons who need assistance in their financial affairs, to confer on the State Administrative Tribunal jurisdiction in respect of guardianship and administration matters, to provide for the appointment of a public officer with certain functions relative thereto, to provide for enduring powers of attorney, enduring powers of guardianship and advance health directives, and for connected purposes.

-[Long title amended by No. 55 of 2004 s.
+[Long title amended: No. 55 of 2004 s.
 417; No. 25 of 2008 s.
 4.]

 Part 1 — Preliminary